flibber-hk/HollowKnight.SkillUpgrades/README.md

 #### Spiral Scream: Scream in a circle around the knight
 Hold a direction as well as up to make Howling Wraiths or Abyss Shriek sweep a circle around the knight, instead of staying above the knight.

+#### Downward Fireball: Shoot fireballs downward
+Holding no direction while casting will cause the fireball to go downward (and the knight's recoil will be upward).

 Also includes a global toggle - if this is off, all upgrades will be disabled.
-Each upgrade can be toggled individually from the mod menu.
+Each upgrade can be toggled individually from the mod menu, although any upgrade-specific preferences will need to be modified directly in the global settings file.